quiltingcode/happening-react-frontend/TESTING.md

 - Microsoft Edge
 - Mozilla Firefox

 I do not have any Apple devices available to carry out testing on a Safari browser.
 Appearance and functionality appear to be consistent throughout all browsers.
+The site loads correctly on Firefox but it doesn't seem to be able to connect with the backend API and get the data.
+This is something I need to look at for the future to make sure that Firefox users can view my site.

 ## Lighthouse Testing